ryanbarringtoncox/lyric-shuffler/README.md

 Usage
 =======

-For now, just clone the repo and cd in.
-Then run like this -
+Clone the repo and cd in.
+The run.py script takes path to dir of songs.
+Song files should be plain text with 'txt' extension.
+Run like this -

-    ./__main__.py
+    ./run.py /path/to/dir/of/songs/

-It will shuffle up the given text file (words courtesy of Son House) and print to console.

-Or write to new file like this -
+It will shuffle up the given text files and print to stdout.
+You can write to new file like this -

-    ./__main__.py > new_file.txt
+    ./__main__.py > mashed_up_lyrics_output.txt

-More to come...